Buy a Life Insurance Plan in a few clicks

 Any individual or company that must furnish income tax ITR under sections 139 (4A), 139 (4B), 139 (4C), and 139 (4D) must file returns using ITR 7 form.
 You may easily file your ITR form online, also known as e-filing, which makes the entire procedure simple, quick, and hassle-free.

 Before you file your returns online, you must understand the basic rules and changes that may have been made for the current year.
-Use tax calculator to know the tax rates to calculate your tax liability accurately.
+Use a tax calculator to know the tax rates to calculate your tax liability accurately.

 The Income Tax Department has modified the various forms in the current year.
 Before you file your returns online, understanding these changes will ensure you can complete the procedure without any trouble.